Corset Detective

 |

 The corsets are made of exquisite materials which would not have been the cheapest in the brochure.
 I suspect that the lady took pride in her appearance.
 She may well have been comfortably off; the repairs simply suggesting the older generation's natural tendency to mend, rather than replace.
 Certainly, corsets are like shoes, if you have a comfortable pair that you can wear all day, you will look after them.
 The removal of the exterior belt is interesting.
 The lady would have had excellent posture (there was little choice in such a garment), and I imagine this elderly lady, well-dressed and quite fussy about her appearance, would have been mortified if her corsets had announced their presence either aurally or visually.
 I suspect she removed the exterior strap since she would be concerned that it might show through her skirt.
 In such a strong corset, the strap is largely redundant.
 Perhaps the corsetiere added the strap as one of the 'optional extras' to increase her commission.
-The corsetiere, however, missed out on selling the third pair of suspenders, since the corset has but four, front and side-mounted. |
+The corsetiere, however, missed out on selling the third pair of suspenders, since the corset has but four, front and side-mounted.
+I suspect that in such a rigid corset, getting to back suspenders would be nigh on impossible. |

 Again, this is typical of an elderly widow, for whom the task of attaching rear suspenders once the corset is donned, is virtually impossible.
 I know; I've tried it, and along with several of my elderly friends we can agree: That's what husbands are for!